SivanMehta/attrition/README.md

 ## Appendix

-Data is from the Carnegie Mellon rosters on [SwimCloud].
+Data is from the team rosters on [SwimCloud].

 ### Todo list